ljwoodley/azure_cloud_resume_challenge/README.md

 2.  `./backend/tests/test_webpage.py` tests that the visit count is displayed on the the webpage.

 ## Production Deployment
-The production deployment is triggered when there are changes to [./terraform](./terraform), [./backend/api](./backend/api) or [./frontend](./frontend) directories of the main branch. `.github/workflows/deploy-prod.yml` orchestrates the deployment by calling several jobs, each tailored to handle specific components of the deployment.
+The production deployment is triggered when there are changes to [./terraform](./terraform), [./backend/api](./backend/api) or [./frontend](./frontend) directories of the main branch. [.github/workflows/deploy-prod.yml](.github/workflows/deploy-prod.yml) orchestrates the deployment by calling several jobs, each tailored to handle specific components of the deployment:

 - __Infrastructure Deployment__: Azure resources are deployed with Terraform via `deploy-azure-resources`.